satra/NiPyPe-Paper/nipype_paper.rst

 experiment with different methods and their parameters to create a workflow suitable for their application.
 A computationally efficient execution allows for multiple rapid-iterations to optimize this tuning process.
-Support for optimization of local execution (running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.
+Support for optimized local execution (running independent processes in parallel, rerunning only those steps that have been influenced by the changes in parameters or dependencies since the last run) and exploration of parameter space could ease this prototyping stage of workflow development.
+Furthermore, very few of the available neuroimaging tools take advantage of the growing number of parallel hardware configurations (multicore, clusters, clouds and supercomputers).

 Methods sections in published articles are inadequate for reproducing results.